zoylendt/zoylendt.github.io/content/index.md

 This blog runs on a [[Quartz Personalization|slightly modified]] version of the static-site generator [Quartz](https://quartz.jzhao.xyz/), hosted on [GitHub Pages](https://pages.github.com/).
 The content is written in [Markdown](https://www.markdownguide.org/) using [Obsidian](https://obsidian.md/) and backed up with Obsidian's git plugin. [[this website|Here]] I've documented my workflow.

-I chose
+I chose Quartz for its [native integration](https://quartz.jzhao.xyz/features/Obsidian-compatibility) with Obsidian and its other great features, like the [incredible fast search](https://quartz.jzhao.xyz/features/full-text-search), the [popover previews](https://quartz.jzhao.xyz/features/popover-previews) and the [graph view](https://quartz.jzhao.xyz/features/graph-view).

-After realizing that my previous method, (digital) paper chaos, an unsustainable way of organizing was - I needed something with more structure.
+Soon after realizing that my previous method, (digital) "Zettelwirtschaft", an unsustainable way of organizing my thoughts was - I needed something with more structure.
 Using Obsidian/Quartz as a [personal knowledge management](https://en.wikipedia.org/wiki/Personal_knowledge_management) system

 Quartz is a fast, batteries-included static-site generator that transforms Markdown content into fully functional websites.
 Thousands of students, developers, and teachers are [[showcase|already using Quartz]] to publish personal notes, websites, and [digital gardens](https://jzhao.xyz/posts/networked-thought) to the web.